Canyildiz1386/Physics/mathia.md

 ![Cubic iterations vs eta](gd_outputs/cubic_iters.png)
 ![Cubic error decay](gd_outputs/cubic_decay.png)

-**Analysis:**
-Here the same pattern holds—slow at small eta, fast at medium, unstable at high—but the safe window is narrower.
-The presence of multiple stationary points means that depending on the starting x, the algorithm can end in different minima.
-This shows how degree adds complexity.
+Convergence occurs only within a narrower window.
+Multiple stationary points mean the algorithm can end up in different minima depending on start.
+This shows the emergence of complexity beyond quadratics.

 ---

 ### Quartic Function (Degree 4)

-The quartic studied was f(x) = x⁴ – 4x² + x.
-Its derivative is 4x³ – 8x + 1.

-This function has multiple local minima and maxima.
-The behavior is richer and more fragile.
+Derivative: 4x³ – 8x + 1.
+This function has several minima and maxima, with sharper growth due to the cubic derivative.

 | eta | iterations | converged |
 |-----|------------|-----------|